 Guy Cook was our President, Chief Executive Officer and Chairman of our Board of Directors until April 5, 2013, when he resigned.
 Mr. Cook has advised us that he is currently an owner and executive officer of Lattice Biologics, Inc., a competitor of ours that was formerly known as International Biologics, LLC.
-International Biologics, LLC was a former customer of Bacterin and is indebted to us in the amount of approximately \$33,468, which we are currently attempting to collect.
+International Biologics, LLC was a former customer of Bacterin and was indebted to us in the amount of approximately \$33,468, which was recently paid.

 Mr. Cook assisted unrelated parties in the initial capitalization of Holgan, LLC, a former stocking distributor that purchased a bulk shipment of products from Bacterin at a discount in 2012 ("Holgan").
-Holgan subsequently obtained financing from Lacuna Hedge Fund LLLP ("Lacuna"), which is a significant Bacterin shareholder.
+Holgan subsequently obtained financing from Lacuna Hedge Fund LLLP ("Lacuna"), a significant Bacterin shareholder.
 Holgan failed to fully pay for the products it acquired from Bacterin and defaulted under its credit agreement with Lacuna.
-We recently reached a settlement with Lacuna whereby we paid Lacuna \$350,000 in exchange for a release of all claims Lacuna may have against Bacterin and its current and former directors and officers, and we understand that Mr. Cook's new company Lattice purchased substantially all of the Bacterin products held by Holgan, with the proceeds to be paid to Lacuna.
-We are still in discussions with Holgan regarding its unpaid obligations.
+We reached a settlement with Lacuna whereby we paid Lacuna \$350,000 in exchange for a release of all claims Lacuna may have against Bacterin and its current and former directors and officers, and we understand that Mr. Cook's new company Lattice purchased substantially all of the Bacterin products held by Holgan, with the proceeds to be paid to Lacuna.

 Mr. Cook's spouse was employed by Bacterin as the Director of Human Resources until April 9, 2013.
 Mr. Cook, together with his adult children, owned and operated Silver Forest Fund, LP ("Silver Forest"), a former distributor of Bacterin products.
 We terminated the contractual relationship with Silver Forest on October 24, 2013.
 In 2012, Silver Forest purchased Bacterin products from an unaffiliated former distributor and subsequently exchanged some of those products for different Bacterin products of equivalent value.
 Other than product exchanges and payment of amounts owed by the non-affiliated distributor, there were no other direct transactions between Bacterin and Silver Forest.
-In 2012, Mr. Cook pledged 1,850,000 shares of Bacterin stock as collateral for loans made for the benefit of Silver Forest.
+In 2012, Mr. Cook pledged 185,000 shares of Bacterin stock as collateral for loans made for the benefit of Silver Forest.